DevOps Pipeline Efficiency

 DevOps Pipeline Efficiency measures the speed, reliability, and resource utilisation of CI/CD pipelines.
 It encompasses build duration, test execution time, pipeline success rate, and queue wait time.
 Efficient pipelines accelerate feedback loops and reduce developer idle time.

-Why devops pipeline efficiency matters for GitHub users
+Why DevOps Pipeline Efficiency matters for GitHub users

 Slow or unreliable pipelines are a hidden tax on every engineer.
 When builds take 30 minutes and fail intermittently, developers batch changes, avoid running CI, and lose trust in the automation that should be helping them.